Ben Francisco: Cleveland Indians

+Though Francisco had a strong performance during spring training in 2008 (.362 average, three home runs, 9 RBI, .617 slugging percentage), he was optioned to Triple-A Buffalo on March 27.
+Francisco was recalled on April 22 when Jake Westbrook was placed on the disabled list.
+After a two-game stint, he was optioned back to Buffalo, and recalled again on May 6.
+On June 5 against the Texas Rangers, Francisco became the fourth Indians rookie since 1948 to record five hits in a game, and the first since Tommy Hinzo in 1987.
+Francisco ultimately finished the season batting .266 with 15 home runs and 54 RBI in 121 games.

+Francisco began the 2009 season with a .250 batting average, 10 home runs and 33 RBI in 89 games with Cleveland.

 Philadelphia Phillies

 On July 29, 2009, Francisco was traded to the Philadelphia Phillies along with reigning Cy Young Award winner Cliff Lee, for a selection of top minor league prospects including Carlos Carrasco, Jason Donald, Lou Marson, and Jason Knapp.

-He spent the remainder of 2009 and the entire 2010 season as a reserve outfielder and pinch hitter with the Phillies.
+He spent the remainder of 2009 as a reserve outfielder and pinch hitter with the Phillies, playing in 37 games and hitting .278 with five home runs and 13 RBI.
+Francisco also saw time during Philadelphia's postseason run, going hitless in 11 at bats while recording one walk in 11 games.

+In his first full season in Philadelphia, Francisco batted .268 with six home runs and 28 RBI in 88 games.
+He recorded his first career postseason hit and run scored in the 2010 National League Championship Series, which ended in a series loss to the San Francisco Giants.

+On January 15, 2011, Francisco signed a one-year, $1.175 million contract with the Phillies, avoiding arbitration.
 Following the departure of starting right fielder Jayson Werth, Francisco earned a regular spot in the Phillies' starting lineup at the onset of the 2011 season.
-By mid season, however, Francisco returned to his reserve role.
+By midseason, however, Francisco returned to his reserve role.
+He batted .244 with six home runs and 34 RBI in 100 games.

-Though limited in play during the second half of the year, this year Francisco will most notably be remembered for his clutch performance in Game 3 of the 2011 NLDS against the St. Louis Cardinals.
+Though limited in play during the second half of the year, Francisco had a clutch performance in Game 3 of the 2011 National League Division Series against the St. Louis Cardinals.
 In a scoreless game, with Shane Victorino on second, the Cardinals elected to intentionally walk Carlos Ruiz in order to face Francisco.
 After nearly hitting a home run against Jaime Garcia a few weeks earlier, Francisco blasted a 405-foot home run into the Phillies' bullpen.
-Francisco ended up being the winning run in a game where the Philadelphia Phillies defeated the Cardinals 3–2.
+Francisco's home run ended up being the deciding factor as the Phillies defeated the Cardinals 3–2.
+The Phillies would go on to lose the series to the Cardinals in five games.

 Toronto Blue Jays

-On December 12, 2011, he was traded to the Toronto Blue Jays in exchange for minor leaguer Frank Gailey.
+On December 12, 2011, Francisco was traded to the Toronto Blue Jays in exchange for minor leaguer Frank Gailey.